hnyls2002/Mx-Compiler/doc/optimization-list.md

 constant folding can be done in this phase

 #### common subexpression elimination

+for every value in LLVM IR, just check all its users, if they are exactly doing the same thing, then replace one of them with the other.

+if A is replaced by B, **B should be A's dominator**.

+use a worklist to do this repeatedly, until no more common subexpression can be found.

+- if they are value with non-void type, then all their operands should be the same
+- will not do IO
+- will not store to memory
+- do call graph analysis to check the above conditions recursively

 #### Aggressive Dead Code Elimination

 Initially, all instructions are marked as dead.